-Raytheon Australia’s Joint Battlespace Systems franchise is focused on the delivery of advanced combat-enabling technologies and force protection and strike solutions for the joint battlespace.
+Raytheon Australia’s Joint Battlespace Systems business is focused on the delivery of advanced combat-enabling technologies and force protection and strike solutions for the joint battlespace.
 Through integrated weapons systems to ensure mission success on land, at sea and in the air, we are ready to deliver the capability to defend the nation.

-Raytheon Australia and our industry partners provide innovative leading edge training services to the Royal Australian Air Force under the Air Combat Training Services Support contract.
+Raytheon Australia and our industry partners provide innovative leading-edge training services to the Royal Australian Air Force under the Air Combat Training Services Support contract.

 Our team of engineers, technicians and teamed instructors prepare future air force pilots at RAAF Bases Amberley, Williamtown and Tindal, with live elements of EW training provided in the Western Training Area, QLD and Delamere Air Weapons Range, NT.

 TRANSFORMING AUSTRALIA’S INTEGRATED AIR AND MISSILE DEFENCE CAPABILITY

 Raytheon Australia is working with Raytheon Technologies and KONGSBERG Defence & Aerospace to develop Australia’s new Short-Range Ground-Based Air Defence capability to replace the ADF’s existing capability, which is nearing the end of its life-cycle.

 Raytheon Australia will provide the Australian Army with an integrated ground-based surface-to-air defence system, utilising a range of effectors and incorporating a beyond-visual-range capability that will provide the capability to engage multiple threat types.
 This project, LAND 19 Phase 7B, represents the inner-tier of the land-based Integrated Air and Missile Defence capability—a further step towards delivering a truly integrated joint battlespace for the ADF.